 Ms. Bekauri’s other operatic credits include Mrs. Nolan (The Medium), also with the Hillman Opera, Maria (Maria de Buenos Aires), Mad Margaret (Ruddigore), and Melior (The Legend of the Fairy Melusine).
 Her solo performances include mezzo-soprano soloist in Aaron Copland’s In the Beginning and alto soloist for Handel’s Messiah with the Brown University Chorus.
 She has also appeared as a soloist with the Hobart and William Smith Colleges Community Chorus and the Finger Lakes Camerata.

-Ms. Bekauri is a 2017 SUNY Fredonia Concerto Competition Finalist and is the recipient of the Charles C. Eikenburg Scholarship for excellence in vocal and operatic performance for the 2017-18 academic year at SUNY Fredonia.
-She holds a Master of Science in Materials Science Engineering from Brown University and a Bachelor of Arts in Physics and in Music from Wellesley College.
+Ms. Bekauri is a 2018 Graduate of the SUNY Fredonia School of Music with a Master of Music in Voice Performance.
+She was a 2017 SUNY Fredonia Concerto Competition Finalist and is the recipient of the Charles C. Eikenburg Scholarship for excellence in vocal and operatic performance for the 2017-18 academic year at SUNY Fredonia.
+She also holds a Master of Science in Materials Science Engineering from Brown University and a Bachelor of Arts in Physics and in Music from Wellesley College.